 As a young journalist, I’ve led a newsroom and worked with editors to transition from a daily publication to a weekly print product while working to strengthen a daily digital presence.
-I also have covered politics and legislative sessions at the Louisiana State Capitol for the state’s Pulitzer-winning newspaper, The Advocate, obtained and analyzed public records and interviewed both experts and victims of natural disasters for a multimedia project with the Carnegie-Knight News21 program.
+While in college, I covered politics and legislative sessions at the Louisiana State Capitol for the state’s Pulitzer-winning newspaper, The Advocate, obtained and analyzed public records and interviewed both experts and victims of natural disasters for a multimedia project with the Carnegie-Knight News21 program.

 I pride myself on maintaining a genuine curiosity and desire to learn something new everyday, which fuels my drive as a journalist to keep asking questions and broaden my perspective of the world.
 I’m excited to work in a field that challenges me each day to tell the truth, amplify the voices of the community around me and hold powerful people accountable.